 - If your clothes or gloves come in contact with poison ivy, oak, or sumac, try not to touch them.
 Throw them away or wash them in soap and water as soon as possible.
-If you have to handle your clothes, immediately wash your hands so you do not get poison ivy from your clothes.
+If you have to handle your clothes, wash your hands right away so you do not get the rash from them.

-Know what you are getting into ahead of time if at all possible and take the necessary precautions.
+Know what you are getting into ahead of time if at all possible and take precautions.
 It will help you keep the poison away and enjoy the outdoors.